Ogun: Student Drowns While Running From Amotekun Corps During Protest

 Source: Twitter

-Daily Trust reported that the school management had invited the operatives of the Amotekun Corps in a move to disperse the protesting students against the fee they considered illegal.
+Daily Trust reported that the school management had invited the operatives of the Amotekun Corps in a move to disperse the students protesting against the fee they considered illegal.

 During the process, some of the students were said to have jumped into the river near the school, in which one of them drowned and died.